quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture/geaa_part13_5.3_Matrices.md

 ??x
 Model space, also known as object space or local space, refers to a coordinate system where the positions of vertices in a mesh are defined relative to the object's local origin.
 This means that transformations applied directly affect the object itself without considering any external reference frames.

-For example, if you have an object represented by its model matrix \( M \), and you want to transform its vertices from model space to world space, you would multiply each vertex position by the model matrix:
+For example, if you have an object represented by its model matrix $M$, and you want to transform its vertices from model space to world space, you would multiply each vertex position by the model matrix:

 ```java
 // Model Matrix representing the transformation in model space